Who is Tom Derringer?

 - Tom Derringer in the Tunnels of Terror

-- Tom Derringer and the Steam-Powered Saurians (being written; see "Works in Progress")
+- Tom Derringer and the Steam-Powered Saurians (complete but not yet published.)

 Further volumes that are still pretty vague:

 - Tom Derringer in the Misplaced Metropolis (a.k.a.
 Tom Derringer and the Miracle of the Mirage, a.k.a.
 Tom Derringer and the Cyclical City)

 - Tom Derringer and the Subterranean City (or "sunken" or "silent"): Just a title, really.